flnews_post_proc

 - 'X-Another-Header: care not!'

-CONTENT: a dash and space, then a String, containing the name of the group or a regexp.
+CONTENT: A line with a dash and space, followed by the group name or a regular expression.

 - "alt.test"